adonisjs/lucid-slugify/README.md

 However, if it's a community blog or forum, the chances of creating two or more posts with the same title are quite high.

-To prevent duplicate slugs, even when the titles are the same, you can use one of the following strategies.
+You can use one of the following strategies to prevent duplicate slugs even when the titles are the same.

 ### dbIncrement